Unchecked listings can cost a brokerage up to $200,000

 -

-ListingShield uses a large language model fine-tuned on Fair Housing Act case law, HUD enforcement actions, and regulatory guidance from HUD 24 CFR Parts 100–115.
-The AI does not match keywords; it understands context.
-A phrase like "walking distance from church" flags differently in a listing description than in a community amenities list.
-Every flag is tied to its specific HUD regulation, enforcement precedent, or administrative ruling.
+ListingShield is built on a leading AI model, guided by HUD regulations and Fair Housing Act guidance (HUD 24 CFR Parts 100–115).
+It does not just match keywords; it evaluates context — a phrase like "walking distance from church" reads differently in a listing description than in a community amenities list.
+Each flag is tied to the relevant HUD regulation.

 -

-Yes.
-ListingShield ships with a webhook endpoint that works with all major MLS platforms including Bright MLS, CRMLS, MRIS, Stellar MLS, and others.
-When a listing is submitted to your MLS, a webhook fires automatically, the scan runs, and results are logged.
-All before the listing ever goes live.
-We also offer a REST API and a direct-input web interface for brokerages that prefer manual submission.
+Yes — ListingShield works with any MLS or transaction platform via REST API and webhook: if your platform can POST to a URL, ListingShield can receive it.
+Integration setup is included with onboarding.
+When a listing is submitted to your platform, a webhook fires automatically, the scan runs, and results are logged — all before the listing ever goes live.
+We also offer a direct-input web interface for brokerages that prefer manual submission.
+Integration availability subject to MLS webhook access and configuration.
+Contact hello@listingshield.pro to verify your MLS.

 -